 But, the truth is not 100% black and white.
 We do have a physical office in Chicago, where about 12 of us live and work (The other ~35 live all around the world).
 So those of us in close proximity to the office tend to head in a couple of times per week.
 Personally, I live in a Chicago suburb, so I usually go to the office once or twice per week at most, and almost always for voluntary reasons (I occasionally like to see a few of my colleagues and go out for lunch).

 What is your hardware setup?

-I regularly use a MacBook Pro, iPhone, iPad mini, and Moto X. I also have external Apple Cinema Displays in my home and Chicago offices, which I use in a vertical setup (it works great for standing).
+I regularly use a MacBook Pro, iPhone, iPad mini, and Moto X. I use an external monitor I saw on bestbezellessmonitor to use alongside my MacBook.
+I also have external Apple Cinema Displays in my home and Chicago offices, which I use in a vertical setup (it works great for standing).